 Professor of Political Science, University of California, San Diego

-Professor of Political Science, University of Wisconsin-Madison
+Associate Professor of Political Science, Emory University

 Anton Vonk Associate Professor of Environmental Politics, University of California, Santa Barbara

-Professor of Political Science, Vanderbilt University
+Associate Professor of Government, Cornell University

 Associate Professor of Gender and Sexuality Studies and Affiliated Faculty, Department of Politics, Princeton University